 From 1991 – 1995, Heiner was the director of the STD/HIV Intervention and Research Programme Mwanza, Tanzania, a collaboration between the School and the African Medical and Research Foundation (AMREF), and established AMREF’s HIV programme in the Lake Zone of Tanzania.
 From 1996 to 2001 he was based at LSHTM in London, continuing work on STIs and HIV infection.
 From 2001 to 2003 he headed the emerging HIV research programme of the Population Council in India, on secondment from LSHTM.

 Heiner teaches on study module 3198 ‘Applying Public Health Principles in Developing Countries’, jointly with Daniel Chandramohan, Jayne Webster and Silke Fernandes.
-He contributes to the School’s distance learning programme on infectious disease epidemiology.
-He was Chair of the Board of Examiners for the MSc Control of Infectious Diseases, and was responsible for setting up the School’s first study module on ‘Primary Health Care’.
-He also provides input to the NIMR/MITU based short course in research methods annualy held in Mwanza.
+He contributes to the School’s distance learning programme on infectious disease epidemiology. - He was Chair of the Board of Examiners for the MSc Control of Infectious Diseases, and was responsible for setting up the School’s first study module on ‘Primary Health Care’. - He also teaches on the NIMR/MITU based short course in research methods annualy held in Mwanza.

-From 2003 - 2010, he headed the transition of the MRC/UVRI Uganda Research Programme to a full-scale MRC Research Unit with 6 self-standing scientific programmes and 3 support departments. - With colleagues from the MRC Uganda Researach Unit he investigated the dynamics of HIV infection in a general ruralpopulation cohort, the natural history of HIV infection in a rural African environment, and the feasibility of antiretroviral therapy (ART) provision in rural areas in the early days of ART introduction in Africa, and set up a cohort of sex workers in Kampala to study the epidemiology of STIs and HIV infection, and to improve STI/HIV control in this population.
+From 2003 - 2010, he headed the transition of the MRC/UVRI Uganda Research Programme to a full-scale MRC Research Unit with 6 self-standing scientific programmes and 3 support departments. - With colleagues from the Unit he investigated the dynamics of HIV infection in a rural general population cohort, the natural history of HIV infection in a rural African environment and the feasibility of antiretroviral therapy (ART) provision in rural areas in the early days of ART introduction in Africa, and set up a cohort of sex workers in Kampala to study the epidemiology of STIs and HIV infection, and to improve STI/HIV control in this population.
 He was co-PI of the Entebbe/Uganda based component of the multi-centre DART trial that showed how ART care can be effectively provided in resource limited settings based on clinical rather than routine laboratory based monitoring.
-Jointly with colleagues from the School and from Uganda he demonstrated that ART care can also be effectively delivered through home-based care with the help of trained supervised lay workers. - He was Co-PI of a Ugandan trial to investigate the effect of stopping cotrimoxazole prophylaxis among HIV infected patients on long-term ART.
+Jointly with colleagues from the School and from Uganda he demonstrated that ART care can also be effectively delivered through home-based care with the help of trained supervised lay workers. - He was Co-PI of a Ugandan trial to investigate the safety and effectiveness of stopping cotrimoxazole prophylaxis among HIV infected patients on long-term ART.